 About FlyOver Canada by Pursuit

 The FlyOver flight ride utilizes a unique and state-of-the-art moving platform with six degrees of motion.
-It includes multi-sensory special effects and 20-metre half-spherical screen that provides guests with an unparalleled flight across iconic locations and natural landscapes.
+It includes multi-sensory special effects and 20-metre half-spherical screen.
+This provides guests with an unparalleled flight across iconic locations and natural landscapes.
 Special effects, including wind, mist and scents, combine with the ride’s motion to create an unforgettable entertainment experience.

-Owned and operated by Pursuit, FlyOver Canada in Vancouver is the first flight attraction for the global tourism and hospitality brand.
-Others include the newly launched FlyOver in Las Vegas, FlyOver Iceland in Reykjavik, FlyOver Canada in Toronto (expected opening 2024), and FlyOver Chicago (expected opening 2024).
+Pursuit owns and operates FlyOver Canada.
+It’s the first flight attraction for the global tourism and hospitality brand.
+Others include the FlyOver attractions in Las Vegas, Iceland, Toronto (expected opening 2024), Chicago (expected opening 2024).

 For more information and to purchase tickets, visit flyovercanada.com.